...

 10. Tronsmart Onyx Ace Pro

-The Tronsmart Onyx Ace Pro brings the heat and is ranked among the best gaming earbuds due to the Qualcomm® chip with aptX™ Adaptive decoding.
+The Tronsmart Onyx Ace Pro brings the heat and is ranked among the coolest gaming earbuds due to the Qualcomm® chip with aptX™ Adaptive decoding.
 As a result, it gives you buttery-smooth audio whether you are gaming, binge-watching, or just vibing to music.

 Calls?
 Crystal clear with advanced mic tech.
 You will get up to 27 hours of playtime, and when you need low latency, gaming mode kicks in perfectly.
 Plus, the one-key recovery button makes troubleshooting stupidly easy.